jonnyhoeven/workshop/README.md

 - We'll end up with your own cluster you can tinker with from your personal git repository.
 - It follows `DevOps` patterns where we use Git repositories as the source of _truth_ that defines the desired state of our deployments.
 ArgoCD is very declarative and all configuration can be stored your Git repository.
-- This won't be some deep dive into Kubernetes, it will teach you some basics interacting with `Kubernetes` and how to deploy applications using `kubectl` and `ArgoCD`.
+- This workshop won't dive deep into Kubernetes, it will teach you some basics interacting with `Kubernetes` and how to deploy applications using `kubectl` and `ArgoCD`.

 Let's get started: